mahmudml/mahmudml/README.md

 Welcome to my Github Profile!

-Hi, I'm Mahmudur Rahman!
+Hi, I'm Mahmud Rahman!
 I am a machine learning and deep learning enthusiast with a passion for using these technologies to solve real-world problems.
 I am constantly seeking new challenges and opportunities to expand my knowledge and skills in the field of data science.

 Skills and Expertise:
 My main focus is on machine learning and deep learning, particularly using Python as my programming language.
 I have experience in building and deploying various machine learning models, such as linear regression, decision trees, and neural networks.
 I am also familiar with popular deep learning frameworks such as TensorFlow and Keras.